 Save Sight Registries are clinician managed web-based data collection tools that track and analyse the outcomes of treatments for eye diseases, delivering benefits to patients, doctors, governments and other stakeholders.
 Our reports provide a robust framework for public health programs, health interventions and health research.
 The Save Sight Registries were established in 2007 under the directorship of Professor Mark Gillies

-Our current international partners include Switzerland, The Netherlands, Belgium, New Zealand, Spain, Singapore and the United Kingdom.
+Our current international partners include Switzerland, The Netherlands, Belgium, France, New Zealand, Spain, Singapore and the United Kingdom.

-Save Sight Registries are endorsed by the International Consortium for Health Outcomes Measurement (ICHOM) as a preferred tool for the collection of the minimum data set for Macular Degeneration.
+Save Sight Registries are endorsed by the International Consortium for Health Outcomes Measurement (ICHOM) as a preferred tool for the collection of the minimum data set for macular degeneration.